giralt/draft-ietf-alto-gradient-graph-2/draft-giraltyellamraju-alto-bsg-requirements.md

 reconfiguration (see {{types_reconfigurations}}).

 For example, an application may be interested in finding a high-throughput path.
-Using requeriment R3A, it can obtain a copy of the bottleneck structure, and use it to select a few paths that comply with the application constraints and that are located at the higher levels of the
+Using requirement R3A, it can obtain a copy of the bottleneck structure, and use it to select a few paths that comply with the application constraints and that are located at the higher levels of the